c3g/GenPipes/genpipes/pipelines/ampliconseq/README.md

 --------------

 MiSeq raw reads adapter & primers trimming and basic QC is performed using [Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic).
-If an adapter FASTA file is specified in the config file (section 'trimmomatic', get 'adapter_fasta'), it is used first.
+If an adapter FASTA file is specified in the config file (section 'trimmomatic', parameter 'adapter_fasta'), it is used first.
 Else, Adapter1, Adapter2, Primer1 and Primer2 columns from the readset file are used to create an adapter FASTA file, given then to Trimmomatic.
 Sequences are reversed-complemented and swapped.